 - use clear language, if we are not sure what you want, we will have to ask you for clarification, which may delay our final response

 - ask for specific information rather than using open-ended questions.
 ‘What?’ or ‘How much?’ are more likely to get the response you want rather than ‘Why?’

 - say how you would like to receive the information; electronically or as a hard copy.
 Otherwise, we will respond to you by the same method as your request

 When we receive your request, we will acknowledge it and provide you with a reference number, normally within two working days.
 You will then receive a full reply within 20 working days.

-Can I complain if my request is refused or I am unhappy with the response?
+- If your request is refused or you are unhappy with the response

-- contact the council’s Information Governance Officer to request an internal review.
-We will carry out an internal review of a FOI complaint within 20 working days.
+- email the council’s Data Protection Officer to request an internal review.
+We will carry out an internal review of a FOI request within 20 working days.
 Under EIR there is a legal requirement that internal reviews must be carried out as soon as possible and within 40 working days

 - if you are still unhappy following the internal review you can complain to the Information Commissioner.
 The Information Commissioner’s Office (ICO) is an independent body and not part of the borough council.